Featured image for Will AI Take My Job? An Honest Assessment (2026)

 • Basic technical support tier-1

 Why these jobs are vulnerable: Gartner projected that AI would handle 80% of routine customer service interactions by 2025.
-That prediction appears to be coming true.
+As of January 2026, that prediction is proving accurate.
 Chatbots and virtual assistants now resolve many basic inquiries without human involvement—password resets, order tracking, product information, simple troubleshooting.

 The nuance you should understand: Complex customer issues, escalations, and emotional situations still need humans.
 Customer service isn’t disappearing—it’s bifurcating.
 The routine layer gets automated; the complex layer becomes more valuable.
 The customer service agents who remain will handle harder problems and require more sophisticated skills.